-ELED 1999 Topics in Elementary Education A lower level course in a selected area of Elementary Education.
-Not for independent 1 to 4, On Demand t study.
-ELED 2702 Computers for P-8 This course offers teachers and prospective teachers an overview of methods and tech used in computer-assisted instruction.
-Students will become familiar with related sof applications in the classroom.
-They will study and select educational computer pack content areas. ftware and its ELED 2999 Independent Study in Elementary Education Independent study for students who have completed a minimum of 24 hours with a average.
-Prerequisites: approval of the dean and the completion of a 2999 Independe form.
-ELED 3503 Health and Physical Education for Children This course combines theory with techniques of conducting, organizing, and instruc elementary health and physical education programs.
-Appropriate health topics as we developmentally appropriate movement, rhythmic, fitness and integrated learning ac included. ell as ELED 4113 Reading Methods, 4-8 Methods and strategies with an introduction to the basic principles of reading instruction grades 4-8.
+ELED 1999 Topics in Elementary Education

+A lower level course in a selected area of Elementary Education.
+Not for independent study.

+ELED 2702 Computers for P-8

+This course offers teachers and prospective teachers an overview of methods and techniques used in computer-assisted instruction.
+Students will become familiar with related software and its applications in the classroom.
+They will study and select educational computer packages in various content areas.

+ELED 2999 Independent Study in Elementary Education

+Independent study for students who have completed a minimum of 24 hours with an overall B average.
+Prerequisites: approval of the dean and the completion of a 2999 Independent Study form

+ELED 3503 Health and Physical Education for Children

+This course combines theory with techniques of conducting, organizing, and instructing in elementary health and physical education programs.
+Appropriate health topics as well as developmentally appropriate movement, rhythmic, fitness and integrated learning activities are included.

+ELED 4113 Methods Reading 4-8 (SPED 4113)

+Methods and strategies with an introduction to the basic principles of reading instruction for grades 4-8.
 Various theories and instruction models will be included.
-Clinical practic 25 hours is a required component of the course.
-Prerequisite: admission to Teacher H Program.
+Clinical practicum of at least 25 hours is a required component of the course.
+Prerequisite: admission to Teacher Education Program.
 Additional fee required.
-Clinical Practicum 1. cum of at least
+Clinical Practicum 1.

-ELED 4123 Social Studies in the Elementary and Middle School Examination of developmentally appropriate methods for effective teaching of the social sciences in the elementary and middle school setting.
+ELED 4123 Social Studies in the Elementary and Middle School

+Examination of developmentally appropriate methods for effective teaching of the social sciences in the elementary and middle school setting.
 Prerequisite: admission to Teacher Education Program.
 Additional fee required.

-3 ELED 4164 Language Arts and Children's Literature P-8 A study of the developmental stages of writing and various methods for teaching the writing process in PK-8.
+ELED 4164 Language Arts and Children's Literature P-8

+A study of the developmental stages of writing and various methods for teaching the writing process in PK-8.
 Emphasis on literary elements of children's literature and use of children's literature to teach writing.
 Prerequisite: admission to Teacher Education Program.

-4 ELED 4203 Science in the Elementary and Middle School Examination of developmentally appropriate methods for effective teaching of natural science in the elementary and middle school.Prerequisite: admission to Teacher Education Program.
+ELED 4203 Science in the Elementary and Middle School

+Examination of developmentally appropriate methods for effective teaching of natural science in the elementary and middle school.
+Prerequisite: admission to Teacher Education Program.
 Additional fee required.

-3 ELED 4222 Mathematics Methods 4-8 Examination of developmental appropriate methods and materials for the effective teaching of mathematics in fourth grade through the middle school setting.
+ELED 4222 Methods Mathematics 4-8 (SPED 4222)

+Examination of developmental appropriate methods and materials for the effective teaching of mathematics in fourth grade through the middle school setting.
 Prerequisites: junior standing and admission to Teacher Education Program.

-2 ELED 4232 Reading Assessment Examination of causes of various reading problems.
+ELED 4232 Reading Assessment

+Examination of causes of various reading problems.
 Strategies for assessing reading abilities and designing instruction based on assessment results.
 Course includes 16 weeks of field experience.
 Prerequisites: admission to Teacher Education Program, and ELED 4113 or concurrent enrollment in ELED 4113.
 Additional fee required.
-2 ELED 4329 Advanced Topics in Elementary Education1 to 4, On DenAn advanced course in a selected area of Elementary Education.
-Not for independent study.Prerequisite: junior standing. nand ELED 4438 Student Teaching in the Elementary School Directed laboratory experiences in a student teaching practicum.
-Prerequisites: admission to Teacher Education and Student Teaching Programs; senior standing; concurrent enrollment in EDUC 4162 and EDUC 4722.
-Additional fee required.
-10 ELED 4999 Independent Study in Elementary EducationIIndependent study for juniors and seniors with at least a B average in Elementary Education.Prerequisites: approval of the dean and completion of a 4999 Independent Study form. to 4

-ENGLISH COURSE OFFERINGS

-ENGL 1153 English Composition: Exposition and Argument Emphasis on writing clear, thesis-centered expository and argumentative prose, on reading critically, and on developing research skills.
-3, Fall ENGL 1163 English: Composition and Classical Literature Continued experience in writing expository and argumentative prose; study of ancient literature its cultural context, with emphasis on the Greeks.
-Prerequisite: ENGL 1153.
-3, Spring e in ENGL 1701 Writers' Seminar An introduction to creative writing which allows students to write and to join in critiquing the work of peers.
-Required for the minor in creative writing.
-Students should not take ENGL 1702 1711, and 1721 simultaneously.
-Additional fee required.
-1, Spring I, ENGL 1711 Writers' Seminar An introduction to creative writing which allows students to write and to join in critiquing the work of peers.
-Required for the minor in creative writing.
-Students should not take ENGL 1702 1711, and 1721 simultaneously.
-Additional fee required.
-1, Spring I, ENGL 1721 Writers' Seminar An introduction to creative writing which allows students to write and to join in critiquing the work of peers.
-Required for the minor in creative writing.
-Students should not take ENGL 1702 1711, and 1721 simultaneously.
-Additional fee required.
-1, Spring I,
+ENGL 2613

+Introductory Poetry Workshop

+poems.